MuhammadShahbaz47/MuhammadShahbaz47/README.md

 - A passionate Self-taught Front-end developer
 - Currently learning Web Development by Self
-- I love to explore Tech.
+- I am passionate about technology, innovation and challenging tasks
-- I’m currently open for an Intern or a new job opportunity.
+- I’m currently open for an Intern or a new job opportunity

 <br><br>